 Essential Fatty Acids

 It is no secret that a 'food first' approach benefits our health.
 What is less well known is that our skin's health is related to our diet.
 Prioritize colors over calories to ensure our diet is rich in phytonutrients, vitamins, polyphenols, and essential fatty acids.
-When in doubt, remember these simple tips - eat the rainbow, count colors, not calories, and try a new fruit or vegetable each week!
+When in doubt, remember these simple tips: eat the rainbow, count colors, not calories, and try a new fruit or vegetable each week!
 Check out our recipes here to get some inspiration for nutrient-packed meals.
 You can also get started with our meal plans, carefully made to provide you with the clean, nutrient dense food your body needs!
 At Nutrition for Longevity, we offer vegan meal plans, pescatarian meal plans, and flexitarian meal plans.